-Because the University is concerned for the health and welfare of its students, a policy of student health insurance is required.
-Proof of this insurance coverage must be presented at registration and any change in insurance plan or status must be reported to the University.
-Failure to comply can lead to suspension or dismissal from the CHHS.
+Students must maintain and show proof of health insurance coverage throughout their enrollment at Touro University Nevada.
+Proof of this insurance coverage (valid insurance card) must be presented at registration and any change in insurance plan or status must be reported to the University.
+Failure to comply can lead to suspension or dismissal from the program.